Install SSL certificate on Linux server

-SSL certificate is used to make a website a secure.
+SSL certificate is used to protect data shared by websites and applications to make it secured.
 Secured Socket Layer(SSL works on an algorithm to encrypt data exchanged between browser and server.

 Why is it importnat to Install SSL